 The spread of COVID-19 had a significant impact on the global economy, the U.S. economy, the economies of the local markets throughout the west coast in which the Company's properties are located, and the broader financial markets.
 Nearly every industry has been impacted directly or indirectly by the COVID-19 pandemic, and the U.S. retail market came under severe pressure due to numerous factors, including preventative measures taken by local, state and federal authorities to alleviate the public health crisis, which impacted the operations of the Company's tenant base to varying degrees.
-The Company derives revenues primarily from rents and reimbursement payments received from tenants under leases at the Company's properties and the Company's operating results therefore depend materially on the ability of its tenants to make required rental payments.
-Even as efforts to contain the pandemic, including vaccinations, have made progress, there is ongoing uncertainty about the nature and degree of the continued effects of COVID-19 on the businesses of the Company's tenants over time, including whether customers will re-engage with tenants to the same extent they have in the past.
-The extent to which the COVID-19 pandemic, including any resurgences or new variants of the virus, continues to impact the businesses of the Company's tenants and the Company's operations and financial condition will depend on future developments which are still uncertain and cannot be predicted with confidence.
+The Company derives revenues primarily from rents and reimbursement payments received from tenants under leases at the Company's properties and the COVID-19 pandemic, including any resurgences or new variants of the virus, continues to impact the businesses of the Company's tenants and the Company's operations and financial condition will depend on future developments which are still uncertain and cannot be predicted with confidence.

-As is believed to be the case with retail landlords across the U.S., the Company has received a number of rent relief requests from tenants, most often in the form of rent deferral requests.
-Since the onset of the COVID-19 pandemic, the Company has entered into lease concessions that deferred approximately \$11.2 million of contractual amounts billed.
-As of March 31, 2022, approximately \$6.7 million of such deferral amounts have been rebilled in accordance with the underlying agreements, of which approximately \$5.7 million, or approximately 85.6%, has been collected.
-The Company has evaluated and continues to evaluate rent relief requests on a case-by-case basis.
+As is believed to be the case with retail landlords across the U.S., the Company received a number of rent relief requests from tenants, most often in the form of rent deferral requests.
+Since the onset of the COVID-19 pandemic, the Company has entered into lease concessions that deferred approximately \$10.9 million of contractual amounts billed.
+As of September 30, 2022, approximately \$8.6 million of such deferral amounts have been rebilled in accordance with the underlying agreements, of which approximately \$7.8 million, or approximately 91.0%, has been collected.
+The Company has evaluated rent relief requests on a case-by-case basis.
 Not all tenant requests have resulted in concession agreements, nor is the Company foregoing its contractual rights under its lease agreements.
 See Note 1 of the accompanying consolidated financial statements for a discussion on how the Company accounts for COVID-19 related rent concessions.